urbit/docs.urbit.org/content/manual/os/updates.md

   Arvo update can be forced by suspending the blocking apps.
 ---
 * Apps
-* Groups, Bitcoin, Studio, Pals, etc
+* Groups, Studio, Pals, etc
 * `v1.0.14`
 * Arvo
 * Apps depend on Arvo.
 Every app specifies which Arvo version it is compatible